 - Ask permission first before taking pictures of other people in the Barkhor areas.
-Sometimes they will ask you for money, but most of time it is fine to give them a little gift.
+Sometimes they will ask you for money, but most of the time it is fine to give them a little gift.

 - Do not enter monasteries without permission.
 Smoking is not allowed when visiting monasteries.

-10) Is there an Everest tour trip?
+10) Is Mount Everest worth your trip?